 I used to scrape leftovers into the trash.
 But now, with a toddler, I occasionally find myself neglecting a real meal and settling for what our little one didn’t finish.

 Have you ever counted that which was not fit for a meal as your “meal” and then wondered why you incessantly craved chocolate and chips in the afternoon?
 If so, you are not alone.
 Busy moms everywhere neglect their own needs in the name of keeping their home running smoothly.

-I am excited to share these tips and recipes with you.
+I am excited to share these tips and recipes for lunch ideas for busy moms with you.
 Here you will find tactics that can fit into your life so that you can truly ditch the “Clean Their Plate Club”!

-To inspire your selection, think about foods that you love– lunches that you could eat every single day.
+To inspire your selection, think about foods that you love–lunches that you could eat every single day.
 Don’t consider how healthy or unhealthy your faves are.
-Brainstorm (this shouldn’t take long!) and then consider how you could make these eats easily and supportive with your goal.
+Brainstorm (this shouldn’t take long!) and then consider how you could make these eats easily and stay supportive with your goal.

 Just about any meal can be made more nourishing.
 You’ll see a great array of these ideas below.

 Tip #2: Make Friends With Leftovers (If You Despise Them).

 I’ll admit it, I hate leftovers.
 This is a rather inconvenient preference for a busy mom.
 No matter your stance of yesterday’s food, there is a way to make leftovers work for even the hesitant.
 Here are a few tips to get you started:

 - Start with cooking a double batch of your favorite dinners.
 You are cooking anyway, why not make provision for tomorrow’s lunch.
 If it’s a meal you really enjoy, be sure to cook up enough for 2 additional meals.